MarkB19988/Security/README.md

 - Any portable drives containing sensitive data must also be locked away with the paperwork.

-#### 8. Main Comnponents of the Organisational Disaster Recovery Plan CHANGE!
+#### 8. Main Comnponents of the Organisational Disaster Recovery Plan

 if everything goes wrong what do you do? what are the components of a DRP